Eurydion/Eurydion/README.md

 ### 🧑‍💻 About Me

 - 🔭 Currently working on side projects that may or may not survive production
-- 🌱 Learning new tech daily, sometimes willingly
-- 💬 Ask me about anything code-related (or why my code broke at 2AM)
-- ⚡ Fun fact: I debug with `console.log` and emotional resilience
+- ⚡ Fun fact: I debug with `console.log` and with the guide of the holy spirit..

 ---